 The District expanded its long-term monitoring around the lagoon in 1995 in an attempt to determine if the reduction in freshwater flows due to ground water pumping upstream might be changing the size or ecological character of the wetlands.
 Demonstrable changes have not been identified.
 Because of the complexity of the estuarine system, a variety of parameters are monitored, including vegetative cover in transects and quadrats, water conductivity, and It is notable that due to the number of factors affecting this system, it would be premature to attribute any observed changes solely to groundwater pumping.
-During this period, for example, there have been two extremely wet water years (1995 and 1998), two wet water years (2005 and 2006), and three above-normal water years (1996, 1997 and 2000), in terms of runoff.
+During this period, for example, there have been two extremely wet water years (1995 and 1998), two wet water years (2005 and 2006), three above-normal water years (1996, 1997 and 2000), and one critically-dry year (2007) in terms of runoff.
 Other natural factors that affect the wetlands include introduction of salt water into the system as waves overtop the sandbar in autumn and winter, tidal fluctuations, and long-term global climatic change.
 When the District initiated the long-term lagoon monitoring component of the Mitigation Program, it was with the understanding that it would be necessary to gather data for an extended period in order to draw conclusions about well draw-down effects on wetland dynamics.
 It is recommended that the annual vegetation, conductivity, topographical and wildlife monitoring be continued in order to provide a robust data set for continued analysis of potential changes around the lagoon.

 Lagoon bathymetric cross sectional surveys, initially conducted in 1988, have been completed annually during the dry season since 1994.
 These data are useful in assessing changes in the sand supply within the main body of the lagoon.
 Although significant sand accumulation was observed during the June 2005 surveys, the September 2006 surveys indicated just the opposite as significant sand loss or scour was measured at the cross sections.
 Notably, the 2005 and 2006 data appear to bracket the variability found in the multi-year data set.
-It is too early to tell if the scour detected in 2006 at the lagoon cross sections is the beginning of a trend, or merely a short-term change.
+Results from the August 2007 survey indicated that the substrate elevations at the designated cross sections were essentially unchanged from the elevations measured in September 2006.
+This lack of change is consistent with the low flow conditions that occurred in the Carmel River basin in WY 2007.
+The August 2007 lagoon substrate elevations are among the lowest observed in the multi-year dataset and suggest a relative increase in lagoon volume at the designated cross sections compared to past years.
 In general, no major trends indicating sand accumulation or depletion at the lagoon cross sections have been identified based on available data.
 These data are necessary to answer to questions concerning whether or not the lagoon is filling up with sand, thus losing valuable habitat.